 Our goals for the 2012 Chinatown Beautification Weekend include:

-Michael is a rising senior at Stuyvesant High School.
-He has been affiliated with CYI for two years.
-He participated in CBD '10 and CLP ’10-‘11.
-He is excited to be coordinating CBD this year and hopes to make it a memorable event.
+Michael is a graduating senior at Stuyvesant High School.
+He has been affiliated with CYI for three years.
+He participated in CBD '10 and CLP '11, '13.
+This is his second year coordinating and is excited to be working with CYI again.

 Jenny Li, Program Advisor